 Two large purpose-built ships (the research vessel RV Cape Ferguson and the RV Solander) and several smaller vessels provide unique capacity for researchers to travel and conduct research in diverse tropical marine habitats.
-The major vessels are equipped with specialist oceanographic equipment, winches, onboard laboratories, flow-through aquaria and computing facilities.
+A project to design the next generation of coastal research vessel for Australia, as a replacement for the RV Cape Ferguson has commenced (see earlier section).
+Our major vessels are equipped with specialist oceanographic equipment, winches, onboard laboratories, flow-through aquaria and computing facilities.
 These allow scientists to sample the physical and biological characteristics of various habitats and conduct experiments at sea.
 Inflatable tenders and onboard compressors support diving operations from the major vessels.